This page is sponsored by:

 He's Not Your Son (1984) with Donna Mills and Ken Howard

-The Being (1983) with Martin Landau, Marianne Gordon, José Ferrer, and Ruth Buzzi
+The Being (1983) with Martin Landau, Marianne Gordon, Jose Ferrer, and Ruth Buzzi

 Off Your Rocker (1982) with Milton Berle, Red Buttons, and Lou Jacobi

-Steve Forrest, Ralph Bellamy, Macdonald Carey, Virginia Leith, and Stuart Whitman
+Condominium (1980) with Barbara Eden, Steve Forrest, Ralph Bellamy, Macdonald Carey, Virginia Leith, and Stuart Whitman

 The Day Time Ended (1980) with Jim Davis